Nikl4auss/image-uploader/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/O2iGT9yBd6xZBrOcVirx) was to build an application to complete the given user stories.

+* User story: I can drag and drop an image to upload it
+* User story: I can choose to select an image from my folder
+* User story: I can see a loader when uploading
+* User story: When the image is uploaded, I can see the image and copy it
+* User story: I can choose to copy to the clipboard

 ## How To Use